otto-de/synapse/README.md

 # edison-eventsourcing
-A library to implement event-sourcing microservices
+A library to implement event-sourcing microservices.